mParticle/docs/src/pages/integrations/amazon-redshift/data-warehouse/index.md

 The integration performs the following tasks in your Redshift cluster:

-1. Creates a table for each custom app event name and each eCommerce event name with a volume above a defined threshold.
+1. Creates a table for each custom event name and each eCommerce event name with a volume above a defined threshold.
 Less common events are recorded in a single table, labeled `otherevents`.

 2. Adds new columns to tables when new events or user attributes are received.